CSCI4100U/Lab01/README.md

 Follow the installation prompts to install Android Studio (or IntelliJ).
 Next, we'll need to install the Flutter plug-in, which allows the creation and execution of Flutter projects from within Android Studio (or IntelliJ).

 #### Windows and Linux Users:
-In the File menu, select Settings.
-Choose Plugins on the left, find the Flutter plug-in, and install it.
-The Dart plug-in will also need to be installed, as the Flutter plug-in depends on it.
+In the `File` menu, select `Settings`.
+Choose `Plugins` on the left, find the `Flutter` plug-in, and install it.
+The `Dart` plug-in will also need to be installed, as the `Flutter` plug-in depends on it.
 You will need to restart Android Studio.

 #### MacOS Users:
-In the Preferences menu, select Plugins.
-Find the Flutter plug-in, and install it.
-The Dart plug-in will also need to be installed, as the Flutter plug-in depends on it.
+In the `Preferences` menu, select `Plugins`.
+Find the `Flutter` plug-in, and install it.
+The `Dart` plug-in will also need to be installed, as the `Flutter` plug-in depends on it.
 You will need to restart Android Studio.

 _**Note:**  Installation of the Flutter plug-in for IntelliJ is very similar._